 This is why your business needs to have a number of criteria that a lead must satisfy, before you can consider him “sales ready” and actually have a decent chance at converting that lead into a paying customer.

 This mechanism is called lead scoring.
 When lead scoring, a company establishes a scale and ranks prospects according to the value they represent to them.
 The higher the score, the higher priority the lead receives.

-The key thing about lead scoring in marketing automation is that each company has to determine the above mentioned lead criteria for themselves, and figure out what kind of lead behavior is worth anything.
+The key thing about lead scoring in marketing automation is that each company has to determine the

 As a beginner, here is the scheme you want to create:

 Visitor → Lead → Marketing Qualified Lead → Sales Qualified Lead

 Later on, you can choose to add more scoring options in between those you have here (like subscriber, information qualified lead, opportunity, customer, etc.), but make sure you don’t over complicate everything.
 The more options you have, the more stuff you need to keep track off and therefore, you will have higher error margins.